 Our Master’s Programs are grounded in a holistic world view that recognizes caring/healing as the foundation for an advanced level of practice.
 We have earned nationwide recognition for pioneering the integration of holism in nursing practice and education, for responding to the latest developments in the profession, as well as for our excellent academic and clinical resources and innovative teaching methods.

 Our teaching philosophy and holistic approach to nursing makes The College of New Rochelle School of Nursing a unique institution of higher learning.
 Students seek us out knowing that at CNR we will provide them with the skills and knowledge for a successful career.
 We encourage you to join our family at The College of New Rochelle.
 An advanced degree will charge your life and allow you to make a difference for others who need your caring and healing, as well as your knowledge and skill.

-The Master of Science Program offered by the School of Nursing is designed to prepare graduates for selected roles of advanced practice nursing as Family Nurse Practitioner and Clinical Nurse Specialist in Holistic Nursing.
+The Master of Science Programs offered by the School of Nursing is designed to prepare graduates for selected roles of advanced practice nursing: Family Nurse Practitioner and Clinical Nurse Specialist in Holistic Nursing.

 The Master’s Program in Nursing leads to a Master of Science degree.
 The purpose of the program is to educate professional nurses to: